the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

     # Create new node...
 ```

-**DINIS** *(direct to camera)*: "Four lines of code.
+**MARCUS** *(direct to camera)*: "Four lines of code.
 Perfectly readable.
 Perfectly intuitive.
 'Loop through all nodes.
 Find the one with this value.'
 It's what any junior developer would write.
 Hell, it's what I wrote."

 *[Pause]*

-**DINIS**: "And it was killing us."
+**MARCUS**: "And it was killing us."

 ---